 Finally, our last question, and it is a very serious question – if you could be the character from any children’s book, who would you be??

 Can I say Santa Claus?
 Hmm, if not, then I choose Lucy from The Chronicles of Narnia, because I’m fascinated by the idea of going through a wardrobe and finding myself in a magical world.

 Fantastic choice!
 Thank you so much Ann for talking with us today.
 Everyone, be sure to check out Missy Piggle-Wiggle and the Sticky-Fingers Cue.
 You can get a copy at your local bookstore or online.
 Thanks everyone and remember to like this site to see more interesting interviews as we continue to ask Questions to Inspire!

-Category: Questions To InspireTags: Ann M. Martin, Author, Award Winning, Baby Sitters Club, Bestseller, Books, Children, Children's Book, Doll People, Fiction, Interview, Kids, Middle School, Missy Piggle-Wiggle, Newbery Honor, NY Times Best Sellers, Rain Reign, Reading, SCBWI, Stories, Story, Teens, Writer
+Category: Questions To InspireTags: Ann M. Martin, Author, Award Winning, Baby Sitters Club, Bestseller, Books, Children, Children's Book, Doll People, featured, Fiction, Interview, Kids, Middle School, Missy Piggle-Wiggle, Newbery Honor, NY Times Best Sellers, Rain Reign, Reading, SCBWI, Stories, Story, Teens, Writer